chedim/cliffhanger/README.md

 # cliffhanger
-Cliffhanger is a natural reactive stream processing and data definition distributed programming language for JVM.
+Cliffhanger is a natural reactive language for programming over a mesh of http services optionally linked into a self-rebalancing clusters that maintain distributed data trees.

 # Acknowlegments
 This language was highly influenced by the following technologies and cultural artifacts: